MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 	- background-color: **whitesmoke**
 	- box-shadow: **none**

->**Results**: After completing this exercise, you will be able to add an existing CSS file to a web appllication, link the CSS file to the layout and add new CSS rules.
+>**Results**: After completing this exercise, you will be able to add an existing CSS file to a web appllication, add a link form a layout to the CSS file and add new CSS selectors.

 ### Exercise 3: Using JavaScript